Excellent education with accessible registration fees

 Please note: for certain advanced Master’s degrees and MBAs (issue of a certificate), the amount of tuition fees may differ.
 Contact the institution of your choice for more information.

-In some cases, non-European students may be exempted from paying full fees.
-At that point, they will merely need to pay the maximum annual tuition fees of €835.
+In some cases, non-European students may be exempted from paying increased tuition fees.
+At that point, they will merely need to pay the annual tuition fees of €835.
 However, certain conditions must be met:

-- You must be a national of a country on the list of other countries AND you must meet at least one of the following conditions:
+- You must be a national of a country listed in Annex 1 and meet one of the following conditions:

 - you must have a certificate of upper secondary education, issued by a fully operative or socially-promoted secondary teaching institution by the Wallonia-Brussels Federation, after at least two years of study;